-started a patent challenge or be poised to do so.
-Knowing that the brand manufacturer has already granted an MFE to the first-filer and has offered to grant one to the second-filer himself, the second-filer knows that the brand manufacturer will also likely grant one to the third, fourth, fifth, and sixth filers.

-309. In these circumstances, the second-filer faces the prospect that, even if it expends substantial resources to win the patent case, its "victory" would trigger simultaneous entry into the number of generic manufacturers to which the clauses apply.
-When one second-filer is deciding whether to initiate or continue a patent challenge, four other generic manufacturers might also have already substantial resources to win the patent case, its "victory" would trigger simultaneous entry into the market by the first-filer, possibly an "authorized generic" marketed by the brand manufacturer, and four other generics.
-As shown in detail below, entry by that number of manufacturers would quickly compete prices down to near marginal cost.

-The anticompetitive effects of MFEs and MFEPs may be compounded by increasing the

-310. The use of MFEs and MFEPs may therefore mean that no other generic manufacturer can profitably invest in using its patent challenge to try to get earlier entry than the first-filer.

-2. Gilead used MFEs and MFEPs to delay generic entry.

-311. Gilead used MFEPs and MFEs to delay the onset of generic competition to Viread, Truvada, and Atripla.
+- 317. In short, the Hatch-Waxman Amendments leave open at least two pathways for second-filers to enter the market before a first-filer that has agreed to delay entry into the market.
+The second-filer could win the patent litigation and trigger forfeiture of the first-filer's ANDA Exclusivity when it fails to enter the market within 75 days of the court decision; and the secondfiler could negotiate an earlier entry date from the brand manufacturer and enter the market if the first-filer has forfeited statutory exclusivity by having failed to get FDA approval within 30 months.
+A brand manufacturer could use MFEs and MFEPs to close the two pathways to earlier generic entry that Congress left open. - 318.
+The anticompetitive effects of MFEs and MFEPs may be compounded by increasing the number of generic manufacturers to which the clauses apply.
+When one second-filer is deciding whether to initiate or continue a patent challenge, four other generic manufacturers might also have already started a patent challenge or be poised to do so.
+Knowing that the brand manufacturer has already granted an MFE to the first-filer and has offered to grant one to the second-filer himself, the second-filer knows that the brand manufacturer will also likely grant one to the third, fourth, fifth, and sixth filers. - In these circumstances, the second-filer faces the prospect that, even if it expends substantial resources to win the patent case, its "victory" would trigger simultaneous entry into the market by the first-filer, possibly an "authorized generic" marketed by the brand manufacturer, and four other generics.
+As shown in detail below, entry by that number of manufacturers would quickly compete prices down to near marginal cost. - 320.
+The use of MFEs and MFEPs may therefore mean that no other generic manufacturer can profitably invest in using its patent challenge to try to get earlier entry than the first-filer. - 2.
+Gilead used MFEs and MFEPs to delay generic entry. - 321.
+Gilead used MFEPs and MFEs to delay the onset of generic competition to Viread,

+Truvada, and Atripla.
 The MFE agreements set a date for initial generic entry and provided that the first-filer, Teva, could enter sooner should a second-filer gain entry into the market by, for example, proving the Gilead patents invalid.
 The MFEP clauses compounded the anticompetitive effects of these provisions by promising that Gilead would not authorize further generic entry for a defined period after the initial entry.
 These anticompetitive clauses, together with the unlawful No-Generics Restraints that Gilead had already used, worked.
 All generic manufacturers agreed to stay out of the market for the period of time that Gilead granted to Teva in the MFEP, and Teva agreed to delay entry into the market.